Best 5 Personal Cloud Storage Providers for Home

 The ranking is based on these 4 major factors which I believe plays an important role if I need the best out from my personal cloud storage:

 1) Value for money; 2) Features & functions; 3) Ease of use, user-friendly; 4) Security & privacy

 Cloud Storage Pricing ComparisonYes.
 It’s true that a WD or Seagate storage device does not need any recurring cost which I personally hated as well.
 But wouldn’t it defeat the purposes of protecting our data from losing in the first place if the hardware failed on us.

-The hard disk at home will break down, lost by thievery, natural disaster or just a simple silly human mistake which delete all the stuff you are saving (I did it before).
+The hard disk at home will break down, lost by thievery, natural disaster or just a simple silly human mistake that deletes all the stuff you are saving (I did it before).
 But all these are avoidable if using a cloud storage service.

 $480 $175 which I did.

-Trying to avoid from switching cloud provider on a latter time, not to mention the headache of moving all the stuffs from one point to another.So, my advice.
+Trying to avoid switching cloud providers on a latter time, not to mention the headache of moving all the stuff from one point to another.So, my advice.
 Get the cloud storage pricing and requirement comparison research done in the very first phase before any decision should be taken place.
-Take all the time and effort you need to really read, scroll or browse around!
+Take all the time and effort you need to really read, scroll and browse around!